DeNepo/precourse/materials/create-issue.md

 each others' work, ask each other questions, and offer to help if you see someone is stuck.

-NOTE : we have different types of issues `Deliverable`, `check-in` and normal `issue`
+NOTE : there are different types of issues: `Deliverable`, `check-in` and normal `issue`